 State and federal law require employers to post labor law notices in the workplace.
 These mandatory postings include the OSHA Posting, Federal Minimum Wage, FMLA, USERRA, and various state-specific notices.
 Failure to post mandatory labor law notices can result in hefty fines and lawsuits.
-We have made these state and federal notices available to you in laminated All-In-One State & Federal Labor Law Posters as well as Pay-As-You-Go Update Service subscriptions.
+We have made these state and federal notices available to you in laminated All-In-One State & Federal Labor Law Posters as well as Pay-As-You-Go Update Service subscriptions and options for an online ePoster Service for remote workers.

 State & Federal Labor Law Postings meet all mandatory requirements